 I chose to go to college as a Fine Arts Painting Major, first attending the University of Maine, Orono, then transferring to The Lyme Academy of Fine Art.
 After my second year however, I left school and married my Pianist/Composer high-school sweetheart, Clifford Cameron, and we've spent our years traveling and growing artistically together and have now settled back in our home state of Maine.

 I first began showing my work professionally, back in 2012, at local art festivals in New Orleans, where we lived for a time.
 This connected me to my first art gallery, Tripolo Gallery.
-I have since had my art shown across the country in CO, LA, ME, CA, NY, and NH.
+I have since had my art shown across the country in CO, LA, ME, CA, NY, MA and NH.
 My work is currently being represented by Abend Gallery in Denver, CO, Moss Galleries in Falmouth, ME and Equis Art Gallery in Redhook, NY.

 In 2022, I created a secondary branch of my artwork under the name Dark Hollow Arts.
 These paintings focus on the darker, more imaginative side of my personality and cater to a more selective audience than the lighter, animal art I had been previously known for.
 I jump back and forth between the two styles, but my dark art has certainly taken the more significant foothold in my production.
-I display my dark art at art fairs, conventions, gallery exhibitions and in general gallery representation, but I still trickle in some of my lighter animal art here and there for myself and my audiences that have come to love that area of my work.
-I also sell prints of my dark art on my Etsy.
-And reaching new audiences with my dark art has inspired me to begin a series of my own pop-up theatrical, dark art fairs in New England called Dark Hollow Events, partnered with Sergio Salvucci of Wildthorn Productions.